rails/rails/guides/source/getting_started.md

 dollar sign `$` should be run in the command line.
 Verify that you have a current version of Ruby installed:

-TIP.
-A number of tools exist to help you quickly install Ruby and Ruby on Rails on your system.
+TIP: A number of tools exist to help you quickly install Ruby and Ruby on Rails on your system.
 Windows users can use [Rails Installer](http://railsinstaller.org), while Mac OS X users can use [Tokaido](https://github.com/tokaido/tokaidoapp).